-The artful manipulation of time in The Godfather films - the past coexisting with the present - is more than just a stylistic conceit, it's an essential representation of the films' narrative themes of destiny and predetermination.
-In Petulia, the conveyance of time as a nonlinear phenomenon reflecting the characters fractured lives (a point of annoyance for several critics at the time), is no less fundamental to the telling of this particularly Sixties, yet timeless, story.
+The artful manipulation of time in The Godfather films—the past coexisting with the present—is more than just a stylistic conceit; it's an essential representation of the films' narrative themes of destiny and predetermination.
+In Petulia, the conveyance of time as a nonlinear phenomenon reflective of the characters' fractured lives (a point of annoyance for several critics back in 1968), is no less fundamental to the telling of this distinctly Sixties, yet timeless, story.

 |Down on Me|

-Just as Coppola's use of flashbacks in The Godfather created a sense of history encroaching upon the present, Petulia is an almost-love-story told in a time-tripping, non-linear fashion so organic to the era (the swinging sixties); the place (hippie-era San Francisco); and characters (the beautiful people), that it’s impossible to imagine the film realized in any other way.
+Just as Coppola's use of flashbacks in The Godfather created a sense of history encroaching upon the present, Petulia is an almost-love-story told in a time-tripping, hopscotch fashion so organic to the era (the swinging Sixties); the place (Summer of Love San Francisco); and characters (the beautiful people), that it’s impossible to imagine the film realized in any other way.

 |Julie Christie as Petulia Danner|

 |George C. Scott as Archie Bollen|